JamesJOliver/lagom-orange/README.md

 # langom-orange

 > #### *Lagom* is a Swedish word with no direct English equivalent, meaning "just the right amount".
-Orange is an english word which discribes the colour between yellow and red.
+Orange is an English word which describes the colour between red and yellow.
 This colour was named after the fruit and not the other way round.

 langom-orange, is a [Jekyll][j] blog theme with just the right amount of style.
 This theme is based on [langom][lg] by [Matt Swanson][ms] and is lovingly extracted from both [mdswanson.com][mds] and [james12802.co.uk][jam] for your enjoyment!